Things to see and do in Helsinki with kids

 Helsinki Zoo, an island zoo

-Helsinki Zoo, known as "Korkeasaari" (High Island) among Finns, is one of the oldest zoos in the world.
-Here, you'll meet animals from the arctic tundra to the tropical rainforest.
-Approximately 200 different animal species reside here, and there are almost 1,000 different plant species.
-Protecting endangered species is a heartfelt mission for the zoo, which forms part of a European network working to preserve numerous species.
+Helsinki Zoo, known as "Korkeasaari" (High Island) among Finns, is one of the oldest zoos in the world, established in 1889.
+Here you'll meet animals ranging from the arctic tundra to the tropical rainforest.
+The zoo is home to around 150 animal species and nearly 1,000 plant species.
+Protecting endangered species is central to its work, and it forms part of a European network (EAZA) working to preserve species, alongside running a wildlife hospital for injured and orphaned animals.

 Fallkulla Domestic Animal Zoo

-At Fallkulla, you can acquaint yourself with traditional farm animals such as sheep, goats, pigs, cows, chickens, ducks, geese, and horses.
+At Fallkulla, you can get acquainted with traditional farm animals such as sheep, goats, pigs, cows, chickens, ducks, geese, and horses.
 Children can also take part in animal care and help with farm work.
+For another option of the same kind, the Haltiala Domestic Animal Farm is worth a look.

 Also check out the lovely Haltiala Domestic Animal Farm for another option!